redbonzai/todo-vue-spa/README.md

 > This project consumes data from the [TODO Laravel API](https://github.com/redbonzai/todo-laravel7-api.git)
 > It should be cloned and installed according to the documentation on that repository

+## Features
+- The user can create todos
+- TODOS can be edited by simply clicking on a todo item and overriting it.
+Pressing enter saves it to the database.
+- The user can mark a todo item as complete
+- The user can filter through their todo items ( all, complete, or active )
+- The user can remove all the completed todos with a simple click
+- The user can mark all the todos as completed with a simple click.

 ## Get project
 ```bash
 git clone https://github.com/redbonzai/todo-vue-spa.git